Zira3l137/HardLinkCpp/README.md

 # HardLinkCpp

 HardLinkCpp is a C++ utility designed to recursively create hard links for files from a source directory into a destination directory.
-This can help save disk space by linking identical files instead of duplicating them.

 ## Features